 - When is the application deadline?

 - The international application deadline for MA and PhD programs at Indiana University is December 1st.
-All of your materials need to be submitted by this date.
+All of your materials must be submitted by this date.

 - When will I get my admission decision?

-- Notifications of Admission are typically made during ealry to mid March.
-If you are admitted to any EALC program, you will need to notify EALC of your admission decision on the provided admission decision form by April 15th.
+- Notifications of admission are typically made during early to mid March.
+If you are admitted to any EALC program, you must notify EALC of your admission decision on the provided admission decision form by April 15th.

 - What sort of financial aid is available?